Skip to content

 Inheritance Tax on Wedding Gifts

-Spring has arrived, Easter is upon us and the wedding season is fast approaching.
+Spring is on its way and the wedding season is fast approaching.
 So, have you thought about giving a cash gift to someone close on the day of their wedding or civil partnership?
 This could not only be a generous gift, but can also be tax efficient for you.

 Under the Inheritance Tax rules you can give tax free: